 Universal Credit is a single payment for people who are looking for work or on a low income.
-Full service is being rolled out across the country and is being introduced in the St Edmundsbury Borough Council area from October 2017, and Forest Heath District Council area from September 2018.
+Full service is being rolled out across the country was introduced in the St Edmundsbury Borough Council area from October 2017, and will be rolled out in the Forest Heath District Council area from December 2018.

 Universal Credit replaces:

 - Income Based Jobseeker's Allowance